AndersDeath/diary2/000-current.md

 # 05 May - Friday - Barcelona - 218 - day of immigration

 We are flying to Rome today and tomorrow's morning we will be in Dortmund for one night.
-It's really interesting thing bec
+Unfortunately today is strike in barcelona and our flight will be delayed for one hour.